 IVF with donor eggs usually demands more money than regular treatment.
 It may include additional costs, egg donor compensation or agency fee, extra visits, medication or any other expenses.
 It is important to be aware of all costs before you start your treatment, especially if you are planning to have your egg donation cycle abroad.
 Then you also need to think about your travel and accommodation expenses.

 Before you start IVF – choose your clinic carefully

-Take your time getting ready for IVF treatment and selecting the clinic.
-The amount of possibilities and choices locally or abroad will give you a headache if you try to make a quick decision.
+Take your time getting ready for IVF treatment with donor eggs and selecting the clinic.
+The number of possibilities and choices locally or abroad will give you a headache if you try to make a quick decision.
 This choice will have impact on all other aspects connected with the treatment like the price, travel expenses and all other additional expenses.
 Choosing a clinic is one of the most important choices and that is why you should not be hasty.
 A better clinic gives you better chances of getting pregnant so be sure to investigate this matter thoroughly and use the help of services experienced in such tasks.

 IVF with donor eggs: what donor do you want?
 Fresh or frozen eggs?

 Another thing you shouldn’t leave for the last minute.
 You need to decide not only whether you prefer a known donor or anonymous one.
 Both choices have different implications.
 Choosing a known donor requires some planning on the future relationship between the donor and the child.
 Whereas if you want the donor to be anonymous you have to think about the characteristics and attributes.
 Don’t wait with the thinking till a clinic provides you with the available donors!
 Think about your preferences earlier.
 Various countries and clinics have different donor data access policies so sometimes the information available about the donor will be very limited with skin color and standard physical attributes while in other cases you could even know if the donor has freckles and plays the piano.